Update: The iOS 11 release date is here, at least if you're a someone willing to download the second public beta on your iPhone and iPad.

-Apple Pay payments use Touch ID for authentication and iMessages to send between friends or other contacts who owe you money.
+Apple Pay payments use Touch ID for authentication and iMessages to send payments between friends or other contacts who owe you money.

-With so many contactless payment options on iOS right now, including Gmail and Facebook, there's no reason avoid paying back your friends.
+With so many contactless payment options on iOS right now, including Gmail and Facebook, there's no reason to avoid paying back your friends.

 Welcome to the new App Store